 If you're buying a smartwatch, fitness tracker or any wearable device, you're about to enter a new world of epic jargon.
 Wearables suffer from more tricky tech terms and future slang than your average gadget – and it's easy to be baffled.

-This A-Z is designed to be a seriously helpful (but not always serious) resource for anyone new to wearable tech whether it's buying your first fitness tracker or taking baby steps into VR.
+This A-Z is designed to be a seriously helpful (but not always serious) resource for anyone new to wearable tech whether it's buying your first fitness tracker or picking up your first pair of smart glasses.

 accelerometer n.
-A device that measures acceleration/g-force, used in pedometers, phones and fitness trackers to more accurately count your steps.
+A device that measures acceleration/g-force, used in pedometers, phones, smartwatches, fitness trackers and even smart swimming goggles to more accurately count your movement.
+That could be steps, swim strokes or even running on a treadmill.
 Some trackers then add fancy algorithms using your height/weight/age to estimate calories burned from accelerometer and GPS data.

-Android Wear 2.0 n.
-The second version Google's smartwatch operating system.
-Unlike Apple's, which only runs on the Apple Watch, Android Wear 2.0 runs across smartwatches made from a host of brands, from Huawei and LG to Hugo Boss and Fossil.
-It offers notifications, Google Now alerts and access to the Google app store.
+Android Wear n.
+The former name of Google's smartwatch operating system.
+Now called Wear OS and will soon just be called Wear.
+Unlike Apple's watchOS operating system, which only runs on the Apple Watch, Wear OS runs across smartwatches made from a host of brands including fashion brands like Michael Kors and tech outfits like Oppo, Mobvoi with its TicWatch range and soon Samsung.
+It offers notifications, access to the Google Assistant smart assistant and the Google Play Store to download apps.

 augmented reality n.
 It's augmented reality when you can still see your living room through whatever is displayed on the smartglasses.
 If you're bumping into tables, it's virtual.
 AR has really hit the headlines with Pokemon Go, but as tech matures, there will be far more useful applications than that.

 bioimpedance n.
 Usually followed by 'sensor'.
 Essentially refers to the measurement of body composition and water content by passing an electrical current through the body.
-It's real science - the TomTom Touch and smart scales use bioimpedance to measure muscle mass vs fat - but the technique has also been used to make wilder, unproven claims such as measuring glucose levels.
+It's real science - smart scales use bioimpedance to measure muscle mass vs fat - but the technique has also been used to make wilder, unproven claims such as measuring glucose levels.

 bionic adj.
 The way we use it, the merging of biology (that's us) and electronics (that's the fun stuff) to give amputees robotic limbs and the rest of us, one day, superpowers.